Asbjoedt/CLISC/README.md

 * Batch convert spreadsheets in a directory to .xlsx
 * Include or exclude subdirectories recursively
-* Output results in a new directory with logs in CSV
+* Output results in a new directory with logs in .csv

 :heavy_plus_sign: **Count**